Tony Martin (farmer): Parole applications and release

+Later life

 Compensation claim

-During 2003, Fearon applied for, and received, an estimated £5,000 of legal aid to sue Martin for loss of earnings due to the injuries he had sustained.
+In 2003, Fearon received an estimated £5,000 of legal aid to sue Martin for loss of earnings due to the injuries he had sustained.
 However, the case was thrown into doubt when photographs were published in The Sun, showing him "cycling and climbing with little apparent difficulty" suggesting that Fearon's injuries were not as serious as had been claimed.
 While the case was pending, Fearon was recalled to jail after being charged with the theft of a vehicle while on probation following a conviction for dealing heroin.
-Fearon later dropped the case when Martin agreed to drop a counter-claim.
+Fearon later dropped the case when Martin agreed to drop a counterclaim.

-Nick Makin, Martin's solicitor, said: "It is appalling that the family of someone who has a criminal record for burglary and assault should attempt to claim any damages of criminal injury when he was shot while burgling the dwelling of an innocent person...
-It is also appalling that they may get legal aid while his victim is in prison and patently unable to work and equally cannot get legal aid...
+Nick Makin, Martin's solicitor, said: "It is appalling that the family of someone who has a criminal record for burglary and assault should attempt to claim any damages of criminal injury when he was shot while burgling the dwelling of an innocent person ...
+It is also appalling that they may get legal aid while his victim is in prison and patently unable to work and equally cannot get legal aid ...
 There is something wrong and perverse with our legal system that it permits this."

-Threats, interviews, and political activity
+Bounties and political activity

 The BBC reported in 2003 that Fearon's supporters put a bounty on Martin's head of several tens of thousands of pounds.
-In July 2003, The Daily Telegraph reported that a cousin of Barras had said that a £60,000 bounty had been put on Martin's head.

-In October 2003, the Daily Mirror paid Martin £125,000 for an exclusive interview on his release from prison.
+In July, The Daily Telegraph reported that a cousin of Barras had said that a £60,000 bounty had been put on Martin's head.
+In October, the Daily Mirror paid Martin £125,000 for an exclusive interview on his release from prison.
 After investigation, the Press Complaints Commission ruled that the payment was justified and in the public interest because Martin "had a unique insight into an issue of great public concern".

-Following his release, Martin went on to appear on the platform of the UK Independence Party (UKIP) and was the guest-of-honour at the Traditional Britain Group's Annual Dinner at Simpson's-in-the-Strand in London on 7 November 2003.
-Martin said himself that he had attended meetings of the National Front in Norfolk, and later went on to endorse the British National Party.
+Following his release, Martin made public appearances as a supporter of the right-wing populist UK Independence Party and was the guest of honour at the Annual Dinner hosted at Simpson's-in-the-Strand by the far-right pressure group Traditional Britain Group in November 2003.
+He also attended meetings of the far-right, fascist political party National Front in Norfolk, and later went on to endorse the far-right and fascist British National Party.
 One of Martin's uncles by marriage, Andrew Fountaine, was a founding member of the National Front.

+Illness and death

+Martin suffered a stroke in December 2024.
+He died at Queen Elizabeth Hospital in King's Lynn, Norfolk on 2 February 2025, aged 80.